SayakKDutta/DEMAND_FORECAST_ELECTRICITY_USA_MSEPROJECT/README.md

 - Conducting a t-test to compare the means of the two groups and infer whether there is a statistically significant difference.

 ## Conclusion
 - Time series analysis using ARIMA and SARIMA models provides insights into unit generation patterns and enables forecasting.
+Where SARIMA gives better predictions.
 - Hypothesis testing helps in understanding differences in unit generation between different groups or periods.
 - Further analysis and refinement of models may be necessary to improve prediction accuracy and test hypotheses more effectively.